About the fund

 Apply via MGS Online

-- Accuracy of budget, with all costs based on quotes or other evidence.
+- Deliverability: We will consider accuracy of budget, with all costs based on quotes or other evidence and whether your activity planning shows that your activity is achievable.

 - Where relevant, how your proposal builds on any previous funding you may have received from us.